Jimmi08/e107-plugins-used-by-e107sk/README.md

 Plugin for extending core Download plugin.

 This is for now replacement for:
-- JM_Download plugin by me (Experimental version with underscore in name)
+- adding global shortcodes for extending download template
-- partially for Latest Releases Menu by Father Barry
+- adding full Admin UI overview for downloads without legacy stuff
-- partially for Top Downloads Menu by SecretR
+- adding Latest Downloads menu (inspired and LANs used from old Latest Releases Menu Plugin by Father Barry)
-- partially for download part of JM Core Plugin by me
+- adding Top Downloads menu (inspired and LANs used from old Top Downloads Menu Plugin by SecretR - not working any more )

 ## Yandex metrica plugin for e107